-The Board considered that the advertisement overall suggests that the 'roid' is a positive element to the new App and encourages people to use the new App to bet quickly.
-The Board considered that the impression of the advertisement makes light of drug use and that the use of drugs will enhance performance..
+The Board considered that the advertisement overall suggests that the 'roid' is a positive element to the new App and encourages people to use the new App and to bet quickly.
+The Board considered that the impression of the advertisement makes light of drug use and that the use of drugs will enhance performance.

 The Board noted the advertiser's response that "the advertisements are clearly and obviously a spoof and parody.
 They are in no way intended to be - nor could a viewer reasonably consider them to be - a portrayal of a realistic situation."
 The Board also noted that the advertiser considered that "the advertisement mocks athletes who have used performance enhancing drugs and does not glorify or promote the use of those substances."

 The Board considered that the use of a spoof or parody may be the vehicle to deliver the promotion in a humorous way, but that the use of humour does not necessarily outweigh or justify a message that reasonable people in the community might take from an advertisement.
 The Board also noted that there will be a range of views in the community about how humour in a particular advertisement affects the message of the advertisement.

 The Board noted that the advertisement depicts a known Olympic drug cheat and references other athletes who have been found to use performance enhancing drugs.
 In the Board's view this depiction is done in a way that makes light of their use of a substance that is banned for use in sport.
 In the Board's view the use of Ben Johnson in conjunction with a humorous message about drug use conveys a message that there is not a negative side to drug use and cheating and could be seen as a suggestion that there are benefits to gain from cheating or from behaviour that will enhance your performance.
 The Board also considered that, despite the parody, there is little consequence depicted for these actions as the athletes are portrayed in a positive way, rather than showing a negative side to the choices they made in their sporting careers.
 The Board considered that the reference to Ben Johnson being stripped of his Olympic medal was minimised as a negative consequence by virtue of his now being depicted in a positive manner in the advertisement.

 In the Board's view, the overall tone of the advertisement makes light of the use of performance enhancing drugs and of using performance enhancing drugs to cheat in sport.
 The Board did not consider that the advertisement condoned or encouraged drug use, but noted that section 2.6 of the Code requires only that there is a depiction of an activity that is contrary to prevailing community standards on health and safety.

-The Board considered that the prevailing community standard on health and safety is opposed to the use of performance enhancing drugs and to avoid drug use more generally.
+The Board considered that the prevailing community standard on health and safety is opposed to the use of performance enhancing drugs in sport and to avoid drug use more generally.
 In the Board's view the advertisement depicts performance enhancing drug use in sport in a manner that is contrary to prevailing community standards on health and safety.

 The Board therefore determined that the advertisement breached section 2.6 of the Code.

-The Board also noted complaints regarding the impact on children with regards to messages about the use of drugs in sport and in associating wagering with drug use.
-The Board noted the advertisement was broadcast during programming that was attractive to families - such as live sport, news and programmes not directly primarily to children.
-The Board considered that young children would be unlikely to understand the double entendre references to drug use and that there was not a breach of the Code on this basis.
+The Board noted the advertisement placement on Facebook and considered that Facebook was not a medium that was directed to children and that young children would be unlikely to understand the double entendre references to drug use and that there was no breach of the Code on this basis.

-Finding that the advertisement did breach section 2.6 the Code, the Board upheld the complaints.
+Finding that the advertisement did breach section 2.6 of the Code, the Board upheld the complaints.